anima-protocol/claims-polygonid/credentials/pou.md

 # last_verification_date

-last_verification_date is the date of the last verification of the user. (string)
+last_verification_date is the date of the last verification of the user. (int)

 ```
-  "last_verification_date": "2020-01-01"
+  "last_verification_date": 20200101"
 ```